11. Floating Point

 The simplest floating point representation from a software perspective is a record containing two fields of one word each, the exponent and the mantissa.
 Of course, we must specify which word is which and how each is represented.

 Since our computer uses two's complement arithmetic, it makes sense to use that for both the exponent and mantissa.
 We can represent zero using a mantissa of zero; in this case, the exponent does not matter, but by convention, we will set it to the smallest (most negative) value.
+Note that this format has no special cases for non-normalized numbers or non-numeric values.

 Normalizing a floating point number